kripasundar99/matrix/README.md

 # Simple implementation of matrix multiplication

-This repo demonstrates three matrix multiplication algorithms: textbook, block-based, and Strassen.
+This repo demonstrates three matrix multiplication algorithms: Textbook, Block-based, and Strassen.

-The repo provides the three algorithms, some helper methods, and some simple self-testing.
+It also provides several helper methods and some simple self-testing logic.

 ## Multiplication algorithms